smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 #### Testing and memory usage

-We can now test our complete program with the help of gdb by reading.
+We can now test our complete program with the help of gdb.
-As we did previously, the program can be compiled in debug mode in order to add a breakpoint in gdb just after the call to `_my_function_base` in the `_start` function.
+As we did previously, the program can be compiled in debug mode in order to add a breakpoint in gdb just after the call to `_pow_rec` in the `_start` function.
 You should be able to see that the value returned by the function in the `rax` register is indeed the value *5^5 = 125*!

 Now it is also interesting to take a look at the memory usage of this function.